Online Therapy for Eating Disorders, Obsessive Compulsive Disorder + Anxiety

-I specialize in treating Eating Disorders, Anxiety, Trauma and Obsessive Compulsive Disorder.
-I often work with relational concerns and body dysmorphic disorder as well.
-I have extensive professional training as well as lived experience.
-Years ago, I found myself trapped in my own eating disorder and obsessive compulsive disorder- it didn't feel like things would ever get better and I was scared of my own mind.
-I eventually took a leap of faith, went through treatment and found strong recovery.
-This sparked my passion in helping others find this same healing.
-My clients take comfort knowing they can come to me, judgement free, and talk with a therapist who has been there.
+We specialize in treating Eating Disorders, Body Image, Anxiety, Trauma and Obsessive Compulsive Disorder.
+We often work with relational concerns, body dysmorphic disorder and mood disorders as well.
+We have extensive professional training as well as lived experience.
+We know what it's like to be scared of recovery, yet desperately needing relief.
+We take a client centered approach to help you reach your goals in healing.
+Our own experiences sparked our passion in helping others find this same healing.
+Our clients take comfort knowing they can come to us, judgement free, and talk with a therapist who has been there.

-Social justice is an integral part of my work and I operate from a Health at Every Size lens.
-I identify as an anti-oppression and intersectional therapist, which means I strive to affirm and warmly welcome your intersecting identities, which include sexual orientation, gender identity, ethnicity, race, ability, and class.
-My pronouns are she/her/hers and I identify as multiracial and queer.
-Being an anti-oppression therapist also means I do everything I can to protect you from harmful carceral systems of oppression.
-My advocacy does not end in the therapy room, Allyson offers a variety of educational trainings multiple times a year.
+Social justice is an integral part of our work and we operate from a Health at Every Size lens.
+We identify as anti-oppression and intersectional therapists, which means we strive to affirm and warmly welcome your intersecting identities, which include sexual orientation, gender identity, ethnicity, race, ability, and class.
+Being an anti-oppression therapist also means we do everything we can to protect you from harmful carceral systems of oppression.
+Our advocacy does not end in the therapy room, Allyson offers a variety of educational trainings multiple times a year.

-I have several cost friendly courses on Eating Disorder Recovery and The Mixed Race Experience if you are looking for more than therapy.
-I also offer consultation to providers and many free resources on my Instagram @bodyjustice.therapist and my podcast Body Justice on Apple and Spotify.
+Allyson has several cost friendly courses on Eating Disorder Recovery and The Mixed Race Experience if you are looking for more than therapy.
+Allyson also offer consultation to providers and many free resources Instagram @bodyjustice.therapist and podcast Body Justice on Apple and Spotify.